-Omid Farokhzad, M.D. co-founded our company and has served as our Chief Executive Officer since February 2018 and as a member of our board of directors since March 2017, serving as the Chair since September 2020.
-He has served as the executive chair of Dynamics Special Purpose Corp., a blank check company, since May 2021.
+Omid Farokhzad, M.D. co-founded our Company and has served as our Chief Executive Officer since February 2018, and as a member of our board of directors since March 2017, serving as the Chair since September 2020, and as President of the Company as of September 2022.
+He has served as the executive chair of Dynamics Special Purpose Corp., a blank check company, from May 2021 until June 2022.
 From September 2004 to February 2018, he was a Professor at Harvard Medical School and directed the Center for Nanomedicine at Brigham and Women's Hospital.
 He previously co-founded BIND Therapeutics, a biotechnology company acquired by Pfizer Inc., Selecta Biosciences, Inc., a clinical-stage biotechnology company, and Tarveda Therapeutics, Inc., a clinical stage biopharmaceutical company.
-He currently serves as a member of the board of directors of several privately-held companies and previously served as a director of Selecta Biosciences and BIND Therapeutics.
+He currently serves as a member of the board of directors of Senti Biosciences and of several privately-held companies and previously served as a director of Selecta Biosciences and BIND Therapeutics.
 He holds an M.A. and M.D. from Boston University and an M.B.A. from Massachusetts Institute of Technology Sloan School of Management.

-We believe Dr. Farokhzad is qualified to serve on our board of directors because of the perspective and experience he brings as our Chief Executive Officer, his experience in leadership positions in the biotechnology and life science industry, his educational background and his strong scientific knowledge.
+We believe Dr. Farokhzad is qualified to serve on our board of directors because of the perspective and experience he brings as our Chief Executive Officer and President, his experience in leadership positions in the biotechnology and life science industry, his educational background and his strong scientific knowledge.